nerdyrodent/AVeryComfyNerd/README.md

   * Dynamic Thresholding - output different
   * The original IPAdapter is becoming deprecated
 * Not sure where the GitHub page is for a custom node?
 You can click on it via ComfyUI Manager
-* Custom node still red after installing it?
-Remember to restart ComfyUI!
-* Custom node still giving an error?
-Check the GitHub page for that custom node
 * The Microsoft Windows portable version of ComfyUI apparently has issues with various custom nodes, whereas normal installs are OK.
 Unknown error?
 Try a normal install!
 * Need more help?
 See this [Playlist with loads of ComfyUI guides](https://www.youtube.com/playlist?list=PLjC8P1vEncQDahWnl_WKYsjF_tmIDXWEa)